kubevirt/user-guide/docs/virtual_machines/instancetypes.md

     name: example-preference
 ```

-The previous instancetype and preference CRDs are matched to a given [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) through the use of a matcher.
+The previous instance type and preference CRDs are matched to a given [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) through the use of a matcher.
 Each matcher consists of the following:

 * Name (string): Name of the resource being referenced
 * Kind (string):  Optional, defaults to the cluster wide CRD kinds of `VirtualMachineClusterInstancetype` or `VirtualMachineClusterPreference` if not provided